UlianaOleksyn/ulianaOleksyn.test-LadyGaga/README.md

 # ulianaOleksyn.test-LadyGaga
-you will also see this site at the link:  http://gaga.ulianaoleksyn.pl.ua/ zadanie kwalifikacyjne
+You will see this site at the link:  https://ulianaoleksyn.github.io/ulianaOleksyn.test-LadyGaga/dist/ and too at the http://gaga.ulianaoleksyn.pl.ua/
+Zadanie kwalifikacyjne